 The Organization has entered into agreements with donors in which the donors have contributed assets to the Organization in exchange for a promise by the Organization to pay a fixed amount for a specified period of time to the donors or other designated beneficiaries.
-These arrangements include charitable-remainder trusts and charitable-gift annuities.
-Assets received under charitable-remainder trusts are held by a trust.
-Assets received under charitable-gift annuities are held as general assets of the Organization.
-However, state regulations require that certain percentages of outstanding, annuity liabilities be maintained as minimum reserves for protection of the annuitants.
-Corresponding, annuity liabilities are recognized at the present values of the estimated, future payments to be made to the donors.
+Assets received under charitable gift annuities are held as general assets of the Organization.
+However, state regulations require that certain percentages of outstanding annuity liabilities be maintained as minimum reserves for protection of the annuitants.
+Corresponding annuity liabilities are recognized at the present values of the estimated future payments to be made to the donors.
 Any differences between the assets and liabilities recognized are recorded as contributions without donor restriction.
-Changes in the present values of the estimated, future payments to be made to the donors that result from amortization of discounts or changes in actuarial assumptions are recognized in the Statements of Activities as "changes in values of split-interest agreements" in net assets with donor restriction.
+Changes in the present values of the estimated future payments to be made to the donors that result from amortization of discounts or changes in actuarial assumptions are recognized in the Statements of Activities as "changes in values of split-interest agreements" in net assets with donor restriction.
 Upon terminations of the agreements, the related assets and liabilities are closed, and any remaining balances are reclassified to net assets without donor restriction.

-Obligations under trust and annuity agreements at June 30, 2020 and 2019, consist of the following:
+Obligations under trust and annuity agreements at June 30, 2021 and 2020, consist of the following:

-2020 2019
+2021 2020

-Charitable-gift annuities \$ 7,484 \$ 8,059
+Charitable-gift annuities \$ 6,894 \$ 7,484

-Less current portion (590) (575)
+Less current portion (607) (590)

-Long-term portion \$ 6,894 \$ 7,484
+Long-term portion \$ 6,287 \$ 6,894